dengzii/GenerateModuleFromTemplate/README.md

 ### Feature

 1. Custom directory structure.
-2. Support placeholders, and replace it when you create a module.
+2. Support placeholders / ApacheVelocity template language, and replace it when you create a module.
 3. Specify file templates from IDE custom/build-in templates.
 4. Passing placeholders to file template as variables.
 5. Output/import template file. share your template with your partner.